jollyjinx/modbus-2-mqtt-bridge/README.md

 # modbus2mqtt Bridge

-modbus2mqtt bridge allows you to have modbus capable devices beeing available in mqtt.
+*modbus2mqtt* allows you to have modbus capable devices (Ethernet/USB/Serial) being available in MQTT.

-It works on Macs and Linux computers (e.g raspberry pi)
+It works on standard swift platforms.
+I works on macOS and Linux computers (e.g raspberry pi), but should work on swift for windows as well.

-Setup which modbus values are shown and how often are defined in a json file.
-SMA sunnyboys, SMA sunnystore and Phoenix Contact chargecontroller json definition files are included.
-The json in there is defined like this:
+## Have any Modbus device brigded to MQTT

+It comes with json definition files for:
+    - SMA sunnyboy inverters
+    - SMA sunnystore inverters
+    - Phoenix Contact electric vehicle chargecontroller
+    - Hanmatek HM310T laboratory power supply

+It's easy to setup your own modbus2mqtt definition file.
+A json definition file looks like this:

 ```
 {